Bowflex’s C6 and Sole’s SB900 are both top options for spin bikes in the $1000 price range, but they’re quite different when you think about it.

 Seeing a heavier bike is a good thing because it’ll be less likely to rock or move during workouts.

-With this in mind, the C6 weighs about 112 lb fully assembled, which is pretty solid for a spin bike in this price range.
+With this in mind, the C6 weighs about 112 lb fully assembled, which is pretty solid for an indoor cycle in this price range.

-The SB900 comes with an assembled weight of 160 lb though, which is much heavier.
+The SB900 comes with an assembled weight of 123 lb though, which is even heavier.

 Even looking at photos of these 2 bikes, it’s pretty easy to see that the SB900 looks like a much thicker bike.